 An inventory is a detailed list of the property including its contents and fixtures.
 It also details the condition of each item and provides dated photographic evidence.

-Both you and the tenant should sign the inventory before the tenancy begins.
+Both you and the resident should sign the inventory before the tenancy begins.

 The point of an inventory is to record the condition of the property and confirm that everything is still in good condition when the tenancy ends.
-If it isn’t and funds need to be deducted from the tenant's deposit, then the photographic evidence helps avoid disputes.
+If it isn’t, and funds need to be deducted from the resident's deposit, then the photographic evidence helps avoid disputes.

 Provide new tenants with the following information: